Moving to Portugal

 When we asked expats and global nomads about the quality of medical care in Portugal, they replied:

 "Portugal offers a wide range of healthcare services, including primary care, hospital care, mental health services, and specialized care.
 The public healthcare system in Portugal is funded by the government and is free for all citizens and legal residents.
 The quality of public healthcare in Portugal is generally good, with modern facilities and well-trained staff.
 Foreign residents in Portugal are also eligible to use the public healthcare system, although they may need to pay a fee for certain services.
 Expats in Portugal can use the public healthcare system by registering with the local health authority and obtaining a health card.
-This card allows them to access the same services as Portuguese citizens, including free or discounted medical care," commented one expat living in Portugal.
+This card allows them to access the same services as Portuguese citizens, including free or discounted medical care," wrote one expat living in Portugal.

 What are medical services in Portugal like?